 Completion of the Intersegmental General Education Transfer Curriculum (IGETC) will permit a student to transfer to a campus in either the California State University (CSU) or University of California (UC) System without the need, after transfer, to take additional lower-division general education courses to satisfy campus general education.
-Courses used for IGETC certification must be completed with grades of "C" or better and must be a minimum of 3 semester or 4-5 quarter units.
+Courses used for IGETC certification must be completed with grades of "C" or better and must be a minimum of three semester or four to five quarter units.
 Grades of C- are not acceptable.
 A course cannot be certified unless it was on the IGETC list during the year when it was taken.
-Students beginning in Fall 2015 must follow the 2015-2016 IGETC requirements.
+Students beginning in Fall 2015 must follow the 2016-2017 IGETC requirements.
 Advanced Placement (AP) test credit and coursework completed at regionally accredited U.S. colleges and universities may be used to fulfill some IGETC requirements.
 Coursework must be evaluated through the office of evaluations or by the Riverside City College articulation officer.
-Coursework completed at foreign institutions may not be used for IGETC certification.
+International coursework may only be applied to IGETC if the international institution has United States regional accreditation.
+All other international coursework cannot be applied to IGETC.